Understanding Business Purpose and Schedule C | Hobby v. Business

 The Nickerson case discussed above is a clear indication of how erroneously the Internal Revenue Services and the tax court applied some of the factors under Treasury Regulation Section 1.183-2(b).
 The taxpayer was denied the deduction because the tax court doubted that it is reasonable that the petitioner can earn a profit with his current level of activity.
 Additionally, the tax court (and the Internal Revenue Services) did not believe that there was a bona fide intent to earn a profit because the taxpayer spread out the start-up losses over an extended period before engaging in the farming operation full-time.
 The appellate court, however, stated that their disagreement with the tax court stem from the improper evaluation of the taxpayer’s situation.
 The taxpayer did not have to prove that a current profit is obtainable, but only that there was a sincere belief that their current action was motivated with a bona fide intent to make a profit in the future.
 In regards to spreading out losses, the appellate court stated that there is no difference in observing a substantial loss over a short period to start operation sooner, or in spreading out the losses in smaller amounts over several years and, consequently, beginning the operations later.

 Each case and each taxpayer’s situation is unique.
 The issue whether there was an intent to earn a profit is fact-specific.
 It does not only depend on the activity itself but also on each taxpayer’s situation.
+You can read the IRS's Audio Technique Guide to see how they approach inquiries.

 Contact our firm today to schedule a free consultation.
 We can guide you through the rules and save you thousands in taxes.
 Plus, we have compliance in-house, so we can directly handle the return to produce a significantly better result.
 And best of all, we provide free quotes, so you don't have to pay first and hope for the best.
 We do the work first, show you the results, and, if you don't like it, you can reject the quote.
 Zero risk.